 - Try a different nut or seed - a handful of raw almonds, pistachios, pumpkins seeds or hemp hearts add protein, omegas, and mega crunch.

-- Make it heartier - the addition of chickpeas, quinoa or couscous add bulk, protein and mega nutrients.
+- Make it heartier - the addition of chickpeas, quinoa or couscous add bulk, plant protein and mega nutrients.

 - Fresh herbs - choose one or use a variety to add freshness + brightness eg. parsley, basil, cilantro, dill, and tarragon.